cdd741/Breakout/readme.md

 ### Features:

-Bricks' color is generated randomly from a series of selected color.
+Bricks' color is generated randomly from a series of selected colors.

-There are 3 different layout, and the layout is being chose randomly as well.
+There are 3 different layouts, and the layout will be randomly chosen.

-The ball and paddle color changes as the hit a brick.
+The ball and paddle's color change as the color that the ball hit the brick.